 “You’re the little runt’s sidekick.
 Robin, Batman’s fag.”

 That line earned a good laugh from his players.
-I wasn’t thinking about a funny come-back, but grabbing a baseball bat and smacking his head into the outfield.
+I thought about grabbing a baseball bat and smacking his head into the outfield.

 I counted to 10 instead.

 “What’s wrong?
 Can’t speak.”
-His hand went to the mustache.
+His hand touched his mustache.
 Old Jim actually thought that the pussyduster looked good on him.

 “Nothing wrong,” I spoke soft and slow, eyeing the tallest of his team.
 A boot to his knee would put him on the permanent disabled list.